-After earning a 51% interest, the Company may then elect to continue to solely fund Axum through completion of a definitive feasibility study to earn an additional 16.5% interest in Axum.
+After earning a 51% interest, the Company may then elect to continue to solely fund Axum through completion of a definitive feasibility study to earn an additional 16.5% interest in Axum for a total interest of 67.5%.
+The Company may withdraw from its obligations under the JV Agreement at any time prior to earning a 67.5% interest but would forfeit its interest and would have no right, title or interest in Axum or the Axum properties.

 Within 60 days of Axum being granted a mining license, the Company will have an option to purchase an additional 2.5% interest in Axum from Ezana for a payment of US\$6 million.